 There are times when alcoholism or drug addiction will occur simultaneously with some sort of mental or anxiety disorder.
 A good example would be an alcoholic who has also been diagnosed with clinical depression.
 Both conditions present a dual diagnosis.

 A dual diagnosis scenario usually requires long-term rehab.
 Moreover, even after the addiction portion has been fully conquered, treatment for the mental or anxiety disorder is often a life-long process.
-As you can see, a dual diagnosis scenario is one in which detox alone is simply not suitable.
+A dual diagnosis scenario is one in which detox alone is simply not suitable.